 Dual Citizenship by Conventional Means

-List of Conventional Means
+List of Conventional Means:

 Citizenship by Naturalization – most countries provide the path of citizenship to immigrants who fulfill certain requirements.
 However, this may involve a lengthy period of residency, fluency in the national language and taking a pledge of allegiance.
 Unfortunately, swearing allegiance to the host country may involve renunciation of your current citizenship.

 Citizenship by Marriage – acquiring a spouse from the issuing country has long been a conventional means of acquiring dual citizenship.
-However, very few countries will grant citizenship to the new spouse on the wedding day (e.g. Iran).
+However, very few instant citizenship countries will grant citizenship to the new spouse on the wedding day (e.g. Iran).
 Additionally, a marriage can be fraught with domestic complications.
 Furthermore, many countries have passed laws against sham marriages.
 Therefore, marriage is only a reliable method to obtain dual citizenship if it sustainable.

-Citizenship by Religion – some countries such as Israel will grant citizenship based on religion.
+Citizenship by Religion – some instant citizenship countries such as Israel will grant citizenship based on religion.
 As a result, all Jews are allowed to immigrate to Israel and will be given a fast tracked path to citizenship.
 Additionally, dual citizenship is allowed but Israeli citizens can only enter Israel by using their Israeli passport.

-Citizenship by Adoption – a minor who is adopted by parents that are citizens of the issuing country is usually granted citizenship.
+Citizenship by Adoption – a minor who is adopted by parents that are citizens of the issuing country is usually granted instant citizenship.

-Countries that do not Permit Dual Citizenship
+Countries that Prohibit Dual Citizenship

-Dual Citizenship may result in Double Taxation
+Dual Citizenship Risk of Double Taxation

-Historical Origin of Renunciation of US Citizenship
+Renunciation of US Citizenship

 Throughout feudal times the doctrine of perpetual allegiance applied to all of those who acquired dual citizenship.
 As a result, British immigrants to America were still held accountable as British citizens.
 Unfortunately, this resulted in severe diplomatic issues under some circumstances.
-For example, Britain attempted to enforce conscription on American Sailors who they believed were still subjects of the British crown.
+For example, Britain attempted to enforce conscription on American sailors who they believed were still subjects of the British crown.
 This misunderstanding led to the War of 1812 and the right of renunciation would be implemented soon thereafter.

 The US Congress finally passed the US Expatriation Act in 1868 which gave Americans the right to renounce their US citizenship.
 As a result, many other countries such as Britain followed soon afterwards with similar legislation.
 Many countries including the United States still permit their citizens to renounce US citizenship.